Whiplash & Shoulder Pain – North County Chiropractor

 In general, there are four injured structures that can contribute to shoulder pain.
 In some instance, the pain can be caused by a combination of injured structures.
 The following are the four most common injuries:

-Injury to the muscleswhiplash & shoulder pain
+Injury to the muscles

 When a collision happens, the head can be violently jerked or ‘whipped’ forwards and back or side to side.
 This rapid motion causes an over stretching of the muscles of the neck which results in inflammation and swelling.